jppollmeier/jppollmeier.github.io/README.md

 For each type combination and pokemon A, there are 171 ($\binom{18}{2} + 18$).
 I looked at every other same typed pokemon B and checked if this pokemon B has equal or better stats than pokemon A and beats all opposing pokemon and if so B can replace A. This reduced the size by only roughly 50\% which is not enough for the algorithm to run efficiently
 ##### Top n performing Pokemon by type
 Using the same approach we can reduce the number even further by just picking the top n pokemon for each type combination.
 This in the best case gives us at minimum 171 pokemon, one for each type, since not all of the 324 type combinations are used.
-~~##### Coverage algorithms?
-Coverage describes a teams ability to beat different types of pokemon.
-A high coverage means a team might win against a lot of pokemon teams with a low probability of e.g. 70\%.
-Coverage is constituted of the minimal nonzero value of any of the pokemon which beats all pokemon of a type group.
-With this metric we can define a team with high coverage to form a good team since most types are covered.
-While teams with low coverage might be especially effective against the eventually to be found "best team" they are not suitable to be the best team themselves as they only cover a small subset of the broad spectrum of teams.~~

 #### 2.5.3 Incremental Team Optimization Approach
 This is the final approach i used to tackle the problem.
 It revolves around the idea of breaking the problem down into smaller subproblems and figuring out any relations which might be helpful in concluding something about the bigger problem.
 In this concrete case I started with the top 20 individually performing pokemon.
 Then I formed teams of two out of those top 20 individual pokemon and simulated battles against random opponent teams of size 2.
 I followed this this up by forming teams of 3 of the teams of 2 and continued this process until I reached teams of size 6.
 This also meant that I finally needed to take advantage the computing cluster, which I used to handle the extensive simulations and computations required.

 ### 2.6 Conclusion
-*Summarize the methodology section, highlighting the key steps taken in the research design, data collection, and analysis.
-Emphasize the importance of the battle simulation and the three algorithms used to find the best Pokémon team.*
 My supervisor provided me with the flexibility to explore several approaches, as there is no clear best way to tackle such a complex optimization problem.
 This allowed me to be dynamic and adaptive with my research, enabling me to experiment with graph theoretical methods, iterative techniques, and simulation-based evaluations, leading to a more exploratory and on the go process.